-Listing systemd units shows what the service manager currently knows about across services, sockets, timers, mounts, devices, paths, scopes, and other unit types.
+Listing systemd units shows what the running service manager currently has loaded across services, sockets, timers, mounts, devices, paths, scopes, targets, and other unit types.
 That inventory is useful before managing a unit directly, while tracing boot behavior, or when confirming which exact unit name a dependency, package, or failure message is referring to.

 The systemctl list-units command asks the running manager for units currently loaded in memory and prints the LOAD, ACTIVE, and SUB states for each one.
 This runtime view can include active units, failed units, dependency-pulled units, and units pinned by other programs, but it does not show every unit file installed on disk and it never shows uninstantiated templates such as example@.service.

-On busy hosts the default output can be dominated by .device units, so repeated --type filters, name patterns, and --state filters are often the fastest way to narrow the list.
-Adding --all only expands the loaded set to include inactive units, not the full on-disk inventory, and per-user units live under systemctl --user list-units instead of the system manager.
+On busy hosts the default output can be dominated by .device and .mount units, so --type=, --state=, and quoted name patterns are usually the fastest way to narrow the list.
+Adding --all only expands the loaded view; it still does not become the full on-disk inventory, and per-user units live under systemctl --user list-units instead of the system manager.

 Steps to list systemd units using systemctl: